psarando/shire-reckoning/README.md

 in the first Years of the Sun in the First Age (590 years before the start of the Second Age), then the 7050 years from then to the end of the War of the Ring (590 Years of the Sun + S.A.
 3441 + T.A.
-3019 = 7050) would have been enough time for Rivendell's new year's day to drift to Gregorian March 26 as well.
+3019 = 7050) would have been enough time for Rivendell's New Year's Day to drift to Gregorian March 26 as well.
 To see this for yourself, [set the year in this calendar to 7050 (with the default settings)](http://psarando.github.io/shire-reckoning/#tolkien-calendars).
-Rivendell new year's day falls on Gregorian March 25 in 7050, and the Rivendell leap-year just before that in 7044 (or after in 7056) will "re-sync" Rivendell new year's day in 7045 (or 7057) with Gregorian March 26.
+Rivendell New Year's Day falls on Gregorian March 25 in 7050, and the Rivendell leap-year just before that in 7044 (or after in 7056) will "re-sync" Rivendell New Year's Day in 7045 (or 7057) with Gregorian March 26.

+###### Side Notes

-* Note that even if the Shire Calendar ignored Kings' and Stewards' Reckoning adjustments, it's still likely to have started reckoning with its Mid-year's Day oriented on the Gregorian June 23 summer solstice in T.A.
+* Even if the Shire Calendar ignored Kings' and Stewards' Reckoning adjustments, it's still likely to have started reckoning with its Mid-year's Day oriented on the Gregorian June 23 summer solstice in T.A.
 1600 when the Shire was founded.
   Then it would still have drifted back 3 days relative to a Gregorian calendar over the next 1422 years